-Pastor Clement Varghese and family joined the church in February 1995.
+Pastor Clement Varghese and his family joined the church in February 1995.
 Since then, Pastor Clement Varghese and Pastor Samuel Mathen worked tirelessly for the Kingdom of God in Toronto to bring many to Christ Jesus.
 Pastor Clement Varghese was with the church until he was transferred to Houston in 2007.

 Initially, believers worshiped the Lord in various houses and rental facilities.
 But in 2005 God blessed the church with it’s own facility in North York.
 In 2006, a new facility on 750 Oakdale Rd was dedicated for the glory of God.
 Both Pastor Samuel Mathen and Pastor Clement Varghese were ordained in November 2006 as Maranatha Full Gospel Church ministers.

-In 2011 April, Rev. Dr. Manoj Thomas and family joined the church.
+In 2011 April, Rev. Dr. Manoj Thomas and his family joined the church.
 Rev. Dr. Pastor Manoj Thomas served the church as an associate pastor until he left in September 2018.
 The church’s name was changed to Kerala Pentecostal Church Toronto in 2013.

 At KPC Toronto, we believe that God has a destiny for every person: a great and wonderful purpose for you to fulfill in your life.
 It begins with getting to know God through His Son, our Lord Jesus Christ.
 Once your life is safely in His hands, you can discover that purpose and begin to bring it to fulfillment through His strength and power.
 In our increasing humanistic society, most people have lost a sense of destiny.
 You were created by God, you didn’t evolve.
 You were created with a plan.
 Fulfilling your destiny begins with knowing God’s plan for your life.
 God has a purpose for your life.
 He has a destiny for you to fulfill, but Satan wants to steal and destroy that plan.